Tax Management India. Com

 X X X X Extracts X X X X

-..... se duty, just on the basis of circumstantial evidence?
+..... of excise duty, just on the basis of circumstantial evidence?
 (C) Whether in absence of any corroborative evidence the liability along with penalty can be imposed upon the appellant for clandestinely removing the goods without the payment of excise duty?
 3. Later, on observing that it might not constitute substantial questions of law, permission was sought for to get it amended which prayer was granted.
 Pursuant to this, the following questions have been suggested as involving substantial questions of law : (A) Whether Tribunal is correct in confirming demand of excise duty on clandestine removal of goods without corroborative evidence relating to such clearances without following the law laid down in this regard that charge of clandestine removal has to be evidenced based on multiple corroborative evidences and not based on indicative evidence?
 (B) Whether comparison of internal documents with invoices is evidence enough to establish charge of clandestine removal?
 (C) Whether Tribunal is correct in confirming the demand only by placing reliance on statement of director of Appellant and transporters to decide the appeal?
-(D) Whether adjudicating authorities .....
+(D) Whether adjudicating authorities acted in accordance with .....

 X X X X Extracts X X X X